 MCT Oil (Medium Chain Triglyceride) should be on top of your list of supplements if you’re on the keto diet due to its incredibly diverse benefits.
 From improved mental health and body fat composition to physical performance, adding MCT oil to your diet can certainly benefit you in many ways.

 But like anything else, the oil can have side effects too and one of these is having an upset stomach.
 Fortunately, there are ways on how to prevent it and make taking MCT oil more hassle-free.

 Why MCT Oil Causes Upset Stomach

-Before we identify some ways on how to prevent stomach upset with MCT oil, let us first find out what causes this side effect.
+Before we identify some ways on how to prevent stomach upset with the oil, let us first find out what causes this side effect.

 MCTs are known for providing you with quick energy and a sharper brain.
 They’re absorbed more quickly than other fats and easily converted into energy.

 As a result, the MCT oil will act as an irritant in your body that could trigger physiological mechanisms to flush your gut, leading to possible mild upset such as indigestion, stomach ache, and loose bowels.

 Another possible reason is that some brands of MCT oil supplements source some of their ingredients from cosmetic industries, especially the C12 component or the lauric acid.